Hip Dysplasia in Dogs: Prevention and Understanding

 - Major changes in behavior; your once active and happy-go-lucky dog may refuse to stand up, become unwilling to play, and may lose interest in his daily activities.

-Again, hip dysplasia symptoms can be arthritis-like.
-Consult your vet immediately so she can perform some exams and x-rays for proper diagnosis, management, and treatment plan.
+Some dogs may not show these symptoms of hip dysplasia in dogs, so diagnosis may be delayed.
+However, if you see any of these signs, consult your vet immediately so they can perform some exams and x-rays for proper diagnosis, management, and treatment plan.

 What Can You do to Ease the Pain?

-If your veterinarian has confirmed your furbaby has hip dysplasia, you can discuss with your vet the following pain management:
+If your veterinarian has confirmed your dog has hip dysplasia, you can discuss with the best methods of treatment for hip dysplasia in dogs pain management:

 - Regularly massage your dog's hip area, rubbing slowly in a circular motion.
 If your dog shows signs of pain or discomfort while you're doing this, do not continue.